owncloud-archive/documentation/admin_manual/configuration_server/antivirus_configuration.rst

 - A socket
 - Streaming the data from the commandline via a pipe with a configured executable

-Files are checked when they are either uploaded or updated ,whether that’s when they’re edited or saved, but *not* when they are downloaded.
+Files are checked when they are either uploaded or updated, whether that’s when they’re edited or saved, but *not* when they are downloaded.

 The ownCloud Antivirus extension sends files as streams to a ClamAV